jhammarstedt/katacoda-scenarios/ghactionDemo/step4.md

 ```

-This code will run the pytest benchmarking tool on the 'benchmarking.py' script and the resuls will be stored in the 'output.json' file.
+This code will run the pytest benchmarking tool on the 'benchmarking.py' script and the results will be stored in the 'output.json' file.
 The 'data/generate_output.py' will then format the results stored in 'output.json' and store it in the 'index.html' file.